thesilverpen/thesilverpen/README.md

 - 👋 Hi, I’m @thesilverpen
 - 👀 I’m interested in ...programming, game design and coding, knitting, crocheting, life coaching, Zen Buddhism
 - 🌱 I’m currently learning ...mroe programming, game creation and design
-- 💞️ I’m looking to collaborate on ... vdeo games for handicapped players, adn older players.
+- 💞️ I’m looking to collaborate on ... vdeo games for handicapped players, and older players.
 - 📫 How to reach me ... through facebook, discord, email, or messaging on GitHub

 <!---